Ape Escape: Pumped & Primed: Reception

-The game received average scores, rating a Metacritic of 61.
+The game received "mixed or average" reviews, according to the review aggregation website Metacritic.
 Reviewers pointed that its high qualities lie in its visual and sound effects, and on its game mechanics, but it lacks re-playability and overall appeal.
+In Japan, Famitsu gave it a better score of all four sevens for a total of 28 out of 40.